Language Creation Questionnaire

 Adjectives are separate from both– e.g., English, French, English

-Question 44: NP alignment type
+Question 44: Noun-phrase alignment

 noun phrases are not marked for grammatical roles (neutral alignment)– e.g., TokiPona